-Need help managing a trust?
+Planning your estate?
 Look to Janet Brewer, Esq. for thorough and thoughtful estate planning advice.
-Janet’s more than 20 years of legal experience and her certification as a California estate planning and probate specialist by the California State Bar Board of Legal Specialization will give you confidence and peace of mind.
-To schedule a “Get Acquainted” meeting, visit Janet's website or call her office at (650) 325-8276.
+Janet’s more than 20 years of legal experience will give you confidence and peace of mind.
+To schedule a “Get Acquainted” meeting, visit Janet's website or call her office at (650) 469-8206.